RaAstons/django-template/{{cookiecutter.project_slug}}/README.md

 1. Open the file `docker-compose.override.example.yml` and follow the instructions in it

-2. Run the command `INITIAL=1 docker-compose up`
+2. Run the command `docker-compose up`

 This will start the containers and set up the initial data.
 To access the site, follow the instructions in the `docker-compose.override.example.yml` file.

-Note the `INITIAL` flag should not be set for subsequent container starts unless you want to reset the database.

 ## Automated tests